ykotturi/socialmedia-feedback-workshop/README.md

 You are welcome (and encouraged) to bring your peers and friends - other creators you know who you currently go to with questions, for feedback, inspiration, and encouragement. **If you invite peers, be sure everyone RSVP's individually.**

-Coffee and snacks will be provided.
-If you have any food allergies, be sure to indicate so in the RSVP form.

-<div id="study"></div>

-## This is a research study

-Please note this workshop is a research study hosted by Carnegie-Mellon University.
-At the beginning of the workshop, you will be presented with a consent form.
-You will be compensated $25 for your participation.

 **When:**